 One very common question people ask is “which versions of Excel come with Power Pivot”?
-Microsoft doesn’t make it easy to find out the answer.
-Well here is a table that shows you exactly which SKU you need to purchase if you want to get Power Pivot (and some of the other key Power Products I love).
+Until recently Microsoft didn’t make it easy to find out the answer.
+That has now all changed and Microsoft has posted this article explaining the versions.

 Do I Need 32 bit or 64 bit?